r-fernandezz/downshape/README.md

 # :point_right: Step by step

 - :one: Import files necessary into data folder
-- :two: Edit targets of “\_targets.R” file (and check if all “skip” argument into targets are “FALSE”)
+- :two: Edit targets of “\_targets.R” file into project parameters part and check if all “skip” argument into targets function are “FALSE” (or “TRUE” if you want skip some targets)
 - :three: Run pipeline launching *make.R* script

+:bulb: You can run only one part of *make.R* script when you commit targets of the part not used.

 # :heavy_check_mark: Input Informations